What to Do if Your Child is Injured in a Car Accident in New York

 If your child is injured in a New York car accident, call the police right away.
 Next, take your child to the hospital as soon as possible.
-Parents should then hire an attorney to advocate on behalf of their child.
+Parents should then hire a Bay Shore, NY car accident attorney to advocate on behalf of their child.
 While children are entitled to the same justice as adults after a car accident, things can get a bit complicated if a minor was driving during a collision.
 Should that be the case, your lawyer can help your child get compensatory damages at any point before their 21st birthday.

 Our attorneys are prepared to represent your child’s interests and hold negligent New York drivers accountable.
 For a free case evaluation with the New York car accident lawyers at The Carrion Law Firm, call us today at (718) 841-0083.

 Steps to Take Immediately After Your Child is Injured in a New York Car Accident

 The thought of their child getting injured in a car accident is any parent’s worst fear.
 That’s why New York parents need to know how to respond should such a terrible event occur.
 Not taking the necessary steps could hurt your ability to get compensation on your injured child’s behalf.
 Immediately after your child is injured in a New York car accident, it’s important to call the police and seek medical attention.
 Next, hire a lawyer to get your child the justice they deserve.

 Call the Police